wayneluke/vB5-Manual/README.md

 - PDF Download of specific Books.

 ## Documentation Structure
 The vB5 Manual is broken up into different Books, Chapters, and Articles.
-Each Book covers a specific set of functionality within the vBulletin 5 Suite.
+Each Book covers a specific set of functionality within the vBulletin 5 Suite and is divided into chapters.
+Chapters are collections of articles that contain the information about individual functions.

 ## New Installation
 1. Start by creating a directory to hold your copy of the documentation project.
 This must be in a web accessible directory.
 I use one called /manual/ within the a vbulletin virtual host.
 So on my server, the path would be `%webroot%/vbulletin/manual`.
 I will use this path in all examples below.
 In my local browser, I access it via the address `http://%webroote%/vbulletin/manual`.
 If you do not have a development server configured for your OS, you will need to do so in order to use this package.
 If you're using Windows, I recommend [WAMPServer](http://www.wampserver.com/en/).